 If you’ve paid any attention to smartphones and tablets you’ve likely heard of the term “ARM” used to refer to the hardware inside.
 It’s thrown around left and right, often as a point of differentiation from laptops and desktops, which use Intel x86.

 But what is ARM, exactly?
 A processor architecture?
 A brand of hardware?
 Or something else?
 That’s rarely explained.
 Let’s cut through the confusion and get down to the basics.
+But before you do, you may want to brush up on the basics of a CPU.

 The Key To ARM Is RISC